 You must have a good driving record to take advantage of the program.
-Feonix conducts a 7 year multi-state background check.
+Feonix and all all of our partners conduct 7 year multi-state background checks on all drivers.

 Feonix volunteer drivers must use their own personal vehicle.
 We do not own or provide vehicles.
 Volunteers must also maintain insurance and complete a basic vehicle inspection with a local mechanic or partner agency to make sure the breaks work, seat belts buckle, and lights turn on.

 We request and submit trips via a smart phone app, and all drivers must have a standard smart phone that will transmit data.
 The app is very user friendly and we have 24/7 tech support if there is ever a question, glitch, or error.

 We want volunteer drivers who truly, honestly, and sincerely care about their communities.
 If you're not in it for the right reasons, don't bother signing up.
 Feonix volunteers are the "special forces" of community engagement.
 We hear the call, raise our hands, and know the experience supporting those in need will be far more rewarding than anything we could ever give.

 Receive $0.54 - $.80 per mile, and get paid via direct deposit.
 Rates vary per community due to grant limitations.